 Summit Awards honor Port of Tacoma customers, stakeholders

-Presented April 9 at the Port’s Annual Breakfast, award recipients included the Transportation Club of Tacoma for Livable Community, Friends of Julia’s Gulch for Environmental Stewardship and PCC Logistics for Business Magnet.
+Presented March 25 at the Port’s Annual Breakfast, award recipients included the Tacoma Seafarers’ Center for Livable Community, Harley Marine Services for Environmental Stewardship and Regal Logistics for Business Magnet.

-“We are so proud of the Port’s many customers and stakeholders who understand that business, environmental stewardship and livable communities go hand in hand,” Commission President Clare Petrich said at the event.
+“We are incredibly proud of the Port’s customers and stakeholders who make our community prosperous, livable and environmentally friendly,” Commission President Don Johnson said at the event.
 “We are pleased to recognize three here today, and we look forward to opportunities to recognize the accomplishments of others in the coming years.”

 Award winners were recognized in the following categories:

-Recipients were selected by a panel of community and business leaders led by Petrich.
-The panel included Tacoma Council member Robert Thoms, Port of Tacoma Endowed Chair Joel Baker, who leads research at the Center for Urban Waters, and Debbie Fischer of the Customs Brokers & International Freight Forwarders Association of Washington State.
+Recipients were selected by a panel of community and business leaders led by Commissioner Connie Bacon.
+The panel included Tacoma Mayor Marilyn Strickland, Port of Tacoma Endowed Chair Joel Baker, who leads research at the Center for Urban Waters, and Vince Santiago, president of the Tacoma Transportation Club.

 To receive updates about the awards and the Annual Breakfast, subscribe to the Port’s email list.